Irish Bacon and Cabbage

 Braised Steak and Onions in Guinness

-originally used for stewing meat.
-But the Irish discovered that one of their
+was originally used for stewing meat.
+But the Irish discovered that one

-national drinks -- Guinness -- gives stewed meats a richer flavor.
-This dish
+of their national drinks -- Guinness -- gives stewed meats a richer

 1 lb. braising steak, cut into 4 pieces